Extensional proofs in a propositional logic modulo isomorphisms: Introduction

 This rule makes reduction non-deterministic.
 Indeed, in the particular case where $A$ is equal to $B$, then both $\ve s$ and $\ve t$ have type $A$ and $\pi_A(\ve s \times \ve t)$ reduces both to $\ve s$ and to $\ve t$.
-Unlike in the lambda-calculus we cannot specify which reduct we get, but in any case, we get a term in normal form of type $A$, that is a cut-free proof of $A$.
-Therefore, \OC is a non-deterministic calculus in the sense, for instance, of~\cite{BoudolIC94,BucciarelliEhrhardManzonettoAPAL12,deLiguoroPipernoIC95,DezaniciancagliniDeliguoroPipernoSIAM98,PaganiRonchidellaroccaFI10} and our pair-construction operator $\times$ is also the parallel composition operator of a non-deterministic calculus.
-More precisely, the non determinism does not come from one operator, but from the interaction of two operators, $\times$ and $\pi$.
-In this respect, \OC is closer to quantum and algebraic $\lambda$-calculi~\cite{ArrighiDiazcaroLMCS12,ArrighiDiazcaroValironIC17,ArrighiDowekRTA08, ArrighiDowekLMCS17,VauxMSCS09,DiazcaroPetitWoLLIC12,DiazcaroDowekTPNC17,DiazcaroGuillermoMiquelValironLICS19} where the non-determinism comes from the interaction of superposition and projective measurement.
+Unlike in the lambda-calculus we cannot specify which reduct we get, but in any case, we eventually get a term in normal form of type $A$, that is a cut-free proof of $A$.
+Therefore, \OC is a non-deterministic calculus and our pair-construction operator $\times$ is also the parallel composition operator of a non-deterministic calculus.
+More precisely, the non-determinism does not come from one operator, but from the interaction of two operators, $\times$ and $\pi$.
+In this respect, \OC is close to quantum and algebraic $\lambda$-calculi~\cite{ArrighiDiazcaroLMCS12,ArrighiDiazcaroValironIC17,ArrighiDowekRTA08, ArrighiDowekLMCS17,VauxMSCS09,DiazcaroPetitWoLLIC12,DiazcaroDowekTPNC17,DiazcaroGuillermoMiquelValironLICS19} where the non-determinism comes from the interaction of superposition and projective measurement.

+In~\cite{DiazcaroMartinezlopezIFL15}, we have implemented an early version of System I, extended with general recursion.
+We showed with a couple of examples, how this language can be helpful as a realistic programming language.
+On the one hand, the language has a sort of partial application, which can start the computation as soon as it receives a parameter, in any order.
+On the other hand, the language enables to reuse code by projecting functions and discarding unused code prior to its usage.
+For example, a function calculating the quotient and the rest of two natural numbers can be projected out into a function calculating only the quotient, discarding the code calculating the rest.
+Even in the case of general recursion and mutual recursion, the language will unfold the recursion as needed to discard the unused code.